DLARlab/HarnessingNaturalOscillationsRobot/README.md

 # QuadrupedalRobotswithB2
 ## Overview

-This file documents the control design of a quadrupedal robot with a bounding gait with two flight phases.
+This file documents the control design of a quadrupedal called A1 from Unitree with a bounding gait with two flight phases.

 Introduction: